Review 2017 Best

 - HIPAA compliant Inter-office communications with task assignment

 - Work rejections, denials, and post payments across all clients on one dashboard

 - Electronic health record – Integrated EMR in +61 specialties

 PracticeSuite also has the highest customer retention rate of all the software companies that we’re covering today.
-(Read our full review here.)
+(Read full review here)

 The basic version of the billing system is completely free — no gimmicks — and you can upgrade to premium features or EMR whenever you want or need them.
 Premium editions of the software start at $99 per month and go up to $395 per month for the entire platform, which includes EMR.

 ““As the owner of a medical billing company, I’ve been using Practice Suite now for about 5 years.
 I’ve used many billing software systems over the years (Allscripts, Mends II, Versyss, PCN, Sage, Brightree) and have never been as satisfied as I am with PracticeSuite.
 Their Free Edition is truly free and it includes support.
 It’s a great way to get started as a biller.
 I just can’t say enough about the support team – always pleasant, knowledgeable and efficient.
 You just can’t go wrong with Practice Suite.”
 Rita Tretter Cheyrige Medical Services, LLC (review via Clearinghouses.org)

 “The most flexible and powerful billing program out.” — Roman Kniahynyckyj, Metrohealth (review via Capterra)

 “I can bring on new employees and train them quickly since the system is so easy to use.
 Also when there are claim formats we need specific to our specialty or region they create what we need.” — Debbie Forde, MedSource Physician Services (via Software Advice)